goossens/ObjectTalk/docs-src/installation/linux.md

 a command line tool without a GUI) and the Ubuntu version is used to test the GUI version.
-In practice, any combination should work as it just depends on the availability of X-Windows and OpenGL.
+In practice, any combination should work as it just depends on the availability of X-Windows and Vulkan.
 Other flavors of Linux will likely work as well but we'll let the community provide the instructions.